NaserAlqimlas/looksieTechnicalChallenge2/README.md

 ## Running the code

-added DB_CONNECTION String to .env file
+create a postgress DB locally and add DB_CONNECTION String to .env file

+run ```prisma migrate dev``` to set up the db

 run ```yarn install``` then ```yarn dev```